christophscheuch/website/content/publication/perceived-precautionary-savings.md

 publication_types = ["3"]

 # Publication name and optional abbreviated version.
-publication = "Working Paper"
-publication_short = "Working Paper"
+publication = "NBER Working Paper" publication_short = "NBER Working Paper"

 # Abstract and optional shortened version.
 abstract = "We study the spending response of first-time borrowers to an overdraft facility and elicit their preferences, beliefs, and motives through a FinTech application.
 Users increase their spending permanently, lower their savings rate, and reallocate spending from non-discretionary to discretionary goods.
 Interestingly, liquid users react more than others but do not tap into negative deposits.
 The credit line acts as a form of insurance.
 These results are not fully consistent with models of financial constraints, buffer stock models, or present-bias preferences.
 We label this channel perceived precautionary savings motives: Liquid users behave as if they faced strong precautionary savings motives even though no observables, including elicited preferences and beliefs, suggest they should."